 On August 13th, 2019, the local Charlottesville CBS affiliate, Channel 19, did a story about Jesse, the turnaround in his life, Virginia’s elimination of parole and the excessive sentencing of Jesse two times the guidelines.
-To hear Jesse in his own words and see the changes in his life is incredibly moving in Part 1.
-Part 2 focuses on the lack of parole in Virginia and the issues surrounding a change.

 “I would say the transformation really occurred, one, in taking accountability for what I had done and saying, ‘Ok, here I am.
 This is the bed that I made.
 Now, how am I going to live best in it, and how am I going to do the best with this,” Crosson said in phone interview from Buckingham Correctional Center where he is serving his sentence.
 “And two was just reaching out and finding the resources and finding the people who were willing to take the time and energy to help me.”